phitsc/farrmru/readme.txt

 +bycreate : Force sorting by date created
 +.[ext]   : Filter results by file extension [ext].
 More than one can be used, e.g. +.h +.cpp

-To show a list of most recently used files for selected applications, use the following modifers:
+To show a list of most recently used files for selected applications, use the following modifiers:
 +foxit   : Foxit Reader
 +km      : KMPlayer
 +msvc8   : MS Visual Studio 2005